Ocean Waves: Plot

 In Kōchi, Taku Morisaki receives a call from his friend, Yutaka Matsuno, asking to meet at their high school.
 He finds Yutaka with an attractive female transfer student, Rikako Muto, whom Yutaka was asked to show around.
 Rikako is academically gifted and good at sports, but also arrogant.
 Taku believes she is unhappy about leaving Tokyo.

 On a school trip to Hawaii, Rikako asks Taku to lend her money, as she has lost her own.
 As Taku has a part-time job, he lends her ¥60,000.
 Promising to repay him, she warns him not to tell anyone.

 Back in Kōchi, the third year begins with Rikako making a friend, Yumi Kohama.
 Rikako has not returned Taku's money and he wonders if she has forgotten.
 Out of the blue, a distressed Yumi calls Taku, explaining that Rikako had tricked her into coming to the airport on the pretense of a concert trip, only to discover that their real destination is Tokyo, tickets paid for with Taku's money.
-He races to the airport.
+He races to the airport and goes to Tokyo with Rikako in place of Yumi.

-Rikako's father thanks Taku, repays the loan and arranges a room at the Hyatt Regency.
-Rikako explains that when her parents were fighting, she had always sided with her father, but had now discovered he was not on her side.
+When Taku and Rikako get to her father's residence, they discover that Rikako's father has already found a new lover.
+Rikako's father thanks Taku, repays the loan, and arranges a room for him at the Hyatt Regency.
+Rikako, disappointed in her father, joins him and explains that when her parents were fighting, she had always sided with her father, but had now discovered that he was not on her side.
 Taku offers his bed and attempts to sleep in the bathtub.
-The next morning, Rikako kicks Taku out so that she can change clothes to meet a friend for lunch.
-Taku wanders around the city.
-After catching up on sleep at the hotel, Taku receives a call from Rikako asking to be rescued from her former boyfriend, Okada.
+The following day, Rikako kicks Taku out so that she can change clothes to meet a friend for lunch.
+After exploring Tokyo and catching up on sleep at the hotel, Taku receives a call from Rikako asking to be rescued from her former boyfriend, Okada.
+When he arrives, he becomes angry at the conversation, and chastises Rikako and Okada for being "bores."